hamsaal/Landing_page/README.md

 .
 Applying new CSS properties such line-height.
 .
 Using various css properties of flex-box to align the html elements

 Overall, this project contains all the good css practices and in the future, this might be used as the landing page of any web application i build.
-Who knows whats coming next!
+Who knows whats coming next! so stay tuned.